Actions & Action Tokens

 - MSG - Message

-- Represents a direct message sent from one profile to another.
+- Represents a direct message sent from one profile to another, or a message within a conversation.

 Metadata